 The Korean language at the second-year level: phonetics, grammar, syntax, and vocabulary.
 Emphasizes the development of communicative skills in speaking, reading, and writing.
 Develops the language's major social and cultural contexts.
 Requires students to write about and discuss various topics.

-EAST-UA 282 Prerequisite: Elementary Korean for Advanced Learners (EAST-UA 281), Elementary Korean II (EAST-UA 255), or placement exam.
+EAST-UA 282 Prerequisite: Elementary Korean for Advanced Speakers (EAST-UA 281), Elementary Korean II (EAST-UA 255), or placement exam.
 Offered every semester.
 4 points.